 He has multiple works in Rosebud, Literally Stories, Linnet's Wings, Serving House Journal, Frontier Tales, Rope and Wire Magazine, Copperfield Review, Literary Orphans, etc. He has 16 Pushcart nominations, 6 Best of Net nominations with one winner, and other awards.
 He graduated from Boston College in 1956, served in Korea 1950-52 and retired from Raytheon Company in 1991.

-The Man Who Carried No Name / Genre: General Fiction
+The Old Man in the Garden of Long Shadows / Genre: General Fiction

 More Stories by Tom Sheehan